culvertsoft/mgen/index_e1_Installation.md

     └── LICENSE.TXT

-Then edit two environmental variables:
+Then - Edit two environmental variables:

  * Set MGEN_INSTALL_PATH to your unzipped folder
  * Add MGEN_INSTALL_PATH/bin to your PATH

+Lastly - Set the executable bit on the files inside the bin/ folder (not needed on Windows)

 That's it.
 Now you have MGen installed and are ready to use it when building your applications.